Umichyingzhen/Umichyingzhen.github.io/_pages/cv.md

 - Conducted extensive simulation studies comparing Bayesian CRD, Bayesian CRD with imputation, and OLS, evaluating predictive accuracy and convergence via Gelman-Rubin diagnostics
 - Applied Bayesian modeling frameworks to real and simulated datasets, generating reproducible analyses and visualizations that supported model validation and interpretation

-**Manager Assistant**
+**Data Analyst Intern**
 _China Everbright Bank, Changchun Branch_ — Changchun, China (September 2019 - November 2019)
-- Gathered and processed the monthly economic data of Jilin Province and the whole country since 2019 to understand the GDP drivers from the perspectives of fiscal policy and monetary policy
+- Collected and processed over 500 monthly economic indicators of Jilin Province and the whole country using SQL, automating data extraction, cleaning, and aggregation, which reduced manual processing time by 40% and enabled timely analysis of GDP drivers from fiscal and monetary policy perspectives
-- Learned the business models and daily operations of commercial banks; recommended appropriate wealth management products to potential clients based on their risk tolerance and investment needs
+- Analyzed client transaction and portfolio data to identify risk profiles, recommended 3 customized wealth management products, which increased client product adoption by 15% and improved alignment with client investment needs
-- Employed R to fit generalized and linear regression models for customer satisfaction and deposit analysis
+- Employed Python to fit generalized and linear regression models on 2,000+ customer records, which improved prediction accuracy of satisfaction and deposit trends by 12%, supporting data-driven decision-making in customer service strategies

 Research Experience
 ======